Aiden128/CS5422/hw2/README.md

 #### System Spec

-The testing environment is Apollo cluster, provided by TA.
+For normal tests, the testing environment is Apollo cluster, provided by TA.

 #### Software Spec